The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 Some of the most popular, traditional souvenirs from Budapest are salami, kolbász and paprika for food; pálinka, Unicum and wine for drinks; and Hungarian playing cards and Rubik’s Cube for gifts for kids.

-Where to Buy Souvenirs in Budapest?
+Best Places to Buy Souvenirs in Budapest

-If you are looking to buy traditional Hungarian food or drink items, you can get most of them in any regular supermarket or shop.
-This way, you can buy them at the regular price.
+If you are looking to buy traditional Hungarian food or drink items, you can get most of them in any regular supermarket like Tesco or CBA (local grocery shop).

 If you have already left Budapest, you can also get some Hungarian souvenirs online.
 These include souvenirs such as mugs, fridge magnets, T-shirts, jumpers, decorations, and phone cases.